Car Accidents Related To Cell Phones

 No state bans all cell phone use for all drivers, but 37 states do ban cell phone use by novice or teen drivers, and 20 states plus D.C. bar cell phone use for school bus drivers.Cell Phones as Distraction

 Americans’ attentions are increasingly divided.
 While cell phone use certainly isn’t the only form of distraction drivers face (children, pets, music, eating, putting on makeup, etc.), it’s one of the most common.
 This is especially true because there is growing expectation that people will always be connected – whether age 16 or 66.

 The U.S. Department of Transportation estimates 3,155 people were killed in 2013 in distracted-driving crashes.
 The AAA Foundation for Traffic Safety puts that figure at closer to 5,000.
 The National Safety Council contends these are both low estimates because involvement of cell phones in crashes is vastly underreported.

 In an analysis of date from 2009 to 2011, the NSC reviewed 180 cases where it was suspected cell phone use may have been a factor in causing the wreck.
 Of those cases, only 52 percent were coded in the National Highway Traffic Safety Administration’s Fatality Analysis Reporting System (FARS) as involving cell phones.
-What’s more, even when drivers confessed to using their cell phones just prior to the crash, only 50 percent of those cases were coded by federal authorities as such.
+What’s more, even when drivers confessed to using their cell phones just prior to the crash, only 50 percent of those cell phone car accident cases were coded by federal authorities as such.